If you’re thinking about traveling to Medellin, Colombia, on doing research you might have heard or even read some dangerous things about the city.

 No matter who you are, it is not advised to walk around at night time by yourself in Medellin.
 If you are arriving to the city at night, you’ll want to get to your accommodation first with taxi and be sure to carry cash with you.

-If the party scene is not your thing you’ll want to avoid Parque Lleras and stay in place such as Provenza in the Poblado area.
+If the party scene is not your thing you’ll want to avoid Parque Lleras and stay in place such as Provenza which is also in the Poblado area.

 Where to Stay in Medellin